-bombay veg toast sandwich – a step by step recipe of preparing bombay vegetable toast sandwich.
+bombay veg toast sandwich with step by step pics – a step by step recipe of preparing delicious bombay vegetable toast sandwich.

 even after finishing college when studying further, the veggie toast sandwiches were always on my list and i would frequent the swastik sandwich stall in santacruz in the mumbai suburbs often.